autox-my/options-flow-analyzer/README.md

 * **Intelligent Deduplication:** Automatically detects and removes duplicate trades if datasets overlap (e.g., File 1 ends at 2:00 PM, File 2 starts at 1:55 PM).
 * **Project Saving:** Save your entire workspace (all loaded datasets) as a single `.json` project file and reload it later to pick up exactly where you left off.
 * **Data Deletion:** Manage your workspace by removing specific datasets via the "Database" menu.
+* **Performance Monitor:** A built-in developer tool (toggleable via settings) to track FPS, Render Counts, and Memory usage in real-time.

 ### 3. Dynamic Analysis
 * **Metric Toggle:** Switch the entire dashboard view between **Premium ($)** (Dollar value / Conviction) and **Volume (#)** (Contract count / Liquidity).
+* **🔥 Aggressive Mode:** A specialized filter that isolates urgent, high-conviction trades (Side: Ask/Above + Moneyness: OTM/ATM), stripping away hedges to reveal pure directional bets.
 * **Filtering:** Filter data by:
     * **Expiration Date** (Dynamic list based on loaded data).
     * **Minimum Premium/Size** (e.g., Show only trades > $500k).
 * **Dashboard Stats:** Real-time summary cards for Total Call/Put Premium, Put/Call Ratio (PCR), and the Most Active Strike Level.

 ### 4. AI-Powered Insights 🤖
 * **Sentiment Analysis:** One-click generation of an executive summary using Google's Gemini LLM.
-The AI analyzes the *currently filtered* view to provide context-aware commentary on trends, divergences, and whale positioning.
+The AI analyzes the *currently filtered* view (including Aggressive Mode) to provide context-aware commentary on trends, divergences, and whale positioning.
+* **AI Strategy Lab:** Generates actionable trading strategies (e.g., "Bull Put Spread") based on the specific flow structure and risk factors detected in the data.
 * **"Ask the Data" Chat:** A natural language interface to query your specific dataset (e.g., "What is the biggest bearish trade today?").

 ---